Bathroom Plant Ideas

 Best Plants for Bathroom

 Now, back to these plants….
-Once your walls and lighting are set and the bath tub placed just right, lets think about creating your tropical experience.
+Once your bathroom wall panels and lighting are set and the bath tub placed just right, lets think about creating your tropical experience.
 I remember macramé plant hangers first time around and these cradles are bang up to date again, etsy has lots to choose from.
 They’re cheap to buy and easy to make yourself and are perfect for holding any size of plant plot from either the ceiling or window reveal.

 A tiered approach will give you the fullness that’s most attractive in a bathroom, so, a tall occasional table plus a low wooden stool will give you varying height platforms for all your greenery needs.
 The large broad leaves of a Monstera (Swiss cheese plant) combined with a ficus (fiddler Fig is a good one) and a Staghorn fern (a favourite) is a lovely triage of green texture but cheap and cheerful Chinese money plants will get you off to a good start and you can add more as your confidence grows.
 Its official, its good for you.